 - It takes less time than studying two undergraduate degrees separately.

-- You will have the same full-time workload as a student studying a single undergraduate degree.
+- You will have the same full-time workload as a student studying for a single undergraduate degree.